Indigenous initiatives at ReMBC

 • Ensure our that Indigenous participants and partners feel welcome and safe throughout this process.
 We endeavour to be humble, grateful and respectful throughout our time together and beyond.
 We acknowledge that we might make mistakes and that we are still learning, and we appreciate all that you have to teach us.

-About our Indigenous Initiatives Manager, Angela (she/her): Angela provides support for Indigenous students and mentors in the program.
+Angela (she/her) provides support for Indigenous students and mentors in the program.
 She ensures that our program is a safe and inclusive space for Indigenous participants and their communities.
 Angela is Wəlastəkwewiyik (Maliseet) from Sitansisk (St. Mary’s First Nation) in Fredericton, New Brunswick.
 She has been involved with the program since 2019, bringing her vast knowledge of engagement, relationship building, and the “Two-Eyed Seeing” approach to research as well as intellectual property.
 She is an advocated for the underserved!